tezedge/tezedge/README.md

 ### Running node with `run.sh` script

-On linux systems, we prepared convenience script to run the node.
-It will automatically set all necessary environmnent variables, build and run tezedge node.
+For Linux systems, we have prepared a convenience script to run the node.
+It will automatically set all the necessary environmnent variables and then build and run the TezEdge node.
 All arguments can be provided to the `run.sh` script in the same manner as described in the previous section.

-To run node in release mode execute the following:
+To run the node in release mode, execute the following:

 ```
 ./run.sh release --network=mainnet
 ```

-The following command will execute node in debug node:
+The following command will execute the node in debug node:

 ```
 ./run.sh node --network=mainnet
 ```

-To run node in debug mode with address sanitizer execute the following:
+To run the node in debug mode with an address sanitizer, execute the following:

 ```
 ./run.sh node-saddr --network=mainnet
 ```

-If you are running OSX you can use docker version:
+If you are running OSX, you can use the docker version:

 ```
 ./run.sh docker --network=mainnet